 Robert E. Flaherty joined our board of directors in April 2004.
-Since 1992, Mr. Flaherty has served as President and Chief Executive Officer of Athena Diagnostics, Inc., a commercial laboratory specializing in developing diagnostic testing services focused on neurological disorders.
-From 1992 to 1995, Mr. Flaherty served as President and Chief Executive Officer of Genica Pharmaceuticals, which was acquired by Athena Neurosciences and renamed Athena Diagnostics in 1995.
-Athena Diagnostics was acquired by Elan Corporation plc in 1996, then became a privately-held company pursuant to a leveraged buy-out in 2002.
+Since 1992, Mr. Flaherty has served as President and Chief Executive Officer of Athena Diagnostics, Inc., a subsidiary of Elan, plc that is a commercial laboratory specializing in developing diagnostic testing services focused on neurological disorders.
+From 1992 to 1995, he served as President and Chief Executive Officer of Genica Pharmaceuticals Corporation, which was acquired by Athena Diagnostics in 1995.
 From 1976 to 1992, Mr. Flaherty was employed by Becton, Dickinson & Company, a medical technology company, with his last position from 1984 to 1992 being President of that company's largest operating unit, the Becton Dickinson division.
-Mr. Flaherty began his career with Procter and Gamble Company in 1968 in manufacturing management.
+Mr. Flaherty began his career with Procter and Gamble Company in 1968.
 He holds a Bachelor of Science in Industrial Engineering from Lehigh University.
 Mr. Flaherty is currently a director of Datatrak International Inc.